decster/rtbench/README.md

 ```
 dry_run=false               dry run only, only for test and validate config, do not load data
 cleanup=true                cleanup tables before load
-orders_per_day=100000       load data size, like tcp-h's scale-factor,
+record_per_day=100000       load data size, like tcp-h's scale-factor,
                             100000 means there will be 100000 new orders generated per day,
                             each order will be updated several times in the near future,
-                            so updates/operations per day is higher(currently ~3.6x) than orders_per_day
+                            so updates/operations per day is higher(currently ~3.6x) than record_per_day
 start_time=20210501_000000  load data start timestamp
 end_time  =20210520_000000  load data end timestmap
 epoch_duration=1d           epoch duration, this tool will generate a load task per epoch,
                             e.g. 1d means load data once per day,
-                                 each load task will create about orders_per_day orders
+                                 each load task will create about record_per_day orders
                                  1h means load data once per hour,
-                                 each load task will create about orders_per_day/24 orders
+                                 each load task will create about record_per_day/24 orders

 db.type=doris               dest database type: doris/mysql
 db.name=rtbench             dest database name